pthu/sahd/source/words/to_save,_help.md

 semantic_fields: deliverance
 contributors: james_k._aitken, graham_i._davies
 first_published: 2016-01-01
-last_update: 2023-05-16 (Raymond de Hoop and Paul Sanders)
+last_update: 2023-05-16 (Raymond de Hoop, Paul Sanders)

 ---

-For a fuller discussion of the lexical field ‘Deliverance’ as a whole see on this site the
+For a fuller discussion of the lexical field ‘Deliverance’ as a whole, see on this site the
 <a href="/sahd/miscellaneous/overview_deliverance/">‘Overview
 of SAHD entries for ‘Deliverance’ words</a> by Graham I. Davies.